markrebec/rollables/README.md

     dice.roll { |result| result + 10 }                              # => 1 + (1 (+5)) + 12 + 6 (+10) = 35
     dice.roll(:modifier => "+5") { |result| result + 10 }           # => 1 + (1 (+5)) + 12 + 6 (+5) (+10) = 40

+### Custom Faces

+Die have support for simple integer and string faces, but also allow you to supply custom faces (literally just about anything you want).
+I've got plans to automate and build some of the basic stuff into `DieFace` (like automatically rolling the custom Die from the example below, rather than needing the custom block to do it).
+Here is an example:

+    # Six-sided die with a custom face in the #3 and #4 slots, which when hit roll another twelve-sided die, providing a good chance to get up to a 2x bonus, or a slight chance to roll at or lower than the value of 3 or 4 that would normally have been there.
+    d8proc = proc { Die.new(12).roll }
+    d6custom = Die.new([1, 2, d12proc, d12proc, 5, 6])
+    20.times.map { d6custom.roll { |result| result.respond_to?(:call) ? result.call : result } }    # => [6, 8, 2, 9, 10, 6, 8, 9, 5, 1, 2, 2, 2, 2, 1, 1, 6, 3, 6, 2]

 ## Tests

 Rollables uses `rspec` and has coverage for most functionalty provided in the `/spec` directory.
 If you want to run specs against the codebase, execute `bundle exec rspec` from within the checked out repo.